Stevia FAQs

 Stevia Rebaudiana is an herb in the Chrysanthemum family which grows wild as a small shrub in parts of Paraguay and Brazil.
 The glycosides in its leaves, including up to 10% Stevioside, account for its incredible sweetness, making it unique among the nearly 300 species of Stevia plants.

-Is Stevia safe In general, Stevia is an all-natural herbal product with centuries of safe usage by native Indians in Paraguay.
+In general, Stevia is an all-natural herbal product with centuries of safe usage by native Indians in Paraguay.
 It has been thoroughly tested in dozens of tests around the world and found to be completely non-toxic.
-It has also been consumed safely in massive quantities (Thousands of tonnes annually) for the past twenty years.The approval by FSANZ was based on an extensive analysis of thesafety of the product.
+It has also been consumed safely in massive quantities (Thousands of tonnes annually) for the past twenty years.The approval by FSANZ was based on an extensive analysis of the safety of the product.

-How many calories in Stevia: Virtually none.
-Stevia in its raw form is 0 calories but the added excipients (for improved taste) add some very small amounts (the Naturally Sweet Stevia is 0.2 cals).
+Virtually none.
+Stevia in its raw form is zero calories but the added excipients (for improved taste) add some very small amounts (the Naturally Sweet Stevia is 0.2 cals/g).